 Now, the big question that remains is how to best determine the correct commitment amount for the new AWS Savings Plans.
 Analysis of historical data and forecasting future usage and spend is extremely complicated.

-The good news is that you don’t have to worry about manually analyzing the historical data to make a best guess at how to commit to the new Savings Plans.
-Densify is here to help!
+The good news is that you don’t have to worry about manually analyzing the historical data to develop a Savings Plans purchasing strategy.

-Densify fully supports AWS Savings Plans.
-With our patented, predictive machine learning technology and our dedicated team of Cloud Advisors, we will empower you to make the optimal, well-informed decisions on how to best leverage Savings Plans, maximizing your overall cost savings.
+Densify analytics fully support AWS Savings Plans.
+Our patented, predictive machine learning technology and our team of Cloud Advisors can we will empower you to make the optimal, well-informed decisions on how to best leverage Savings Plans, maximizing your overall AWS cost savings.